projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 the context-entry.

-For a given Bus, Device, and Function combination as shown in :numref:`bdf-passthru`, a pass-through device can be associated with address translation structures for a domain.
+For a given Bus, Device, and Function combination as shown in :numref:`bdf-passthru`, a passthrough device can be associated with the address translation structures for a domain.

 .. figure:: images/vt-d-image19.png
    :align: center
    :name: bdf-passthru

-   BDF Format of Pass-through Device
+   BDF Format of Passthrough Device

-Refer to the `VT-d spec`_ for the more details of Device to domain mapping structures.
+Refer to the `VT-d spec`_ for more details on device-to-domain mapping structures.

 .. _VT-d spec: